9 Advanced Affiliate Marketing Strategies to Increase Your Sales

-Copying this strategy leads to similar success, even for smaller publishers building niche websites.
+Copying this strategy leads to similar success, even for smaller publishers and website investors building niche websites.
 Even better, do this within an evergreen niche so that you can narrow down to less competitive keywords that are continuously sought after.

 More benefits.
 Besides owning more real estate on Page 1, owning multiple sites in the same or adjacent niches makes it easier to build links, negotiate sponsorships, and roll out experiments.

 Just don't get caught up trying to wrangle multiple sites until your first one is a success.

 A study by Rakuten found that 94% of affiliate marketers use more than one program, and 20% use 5 or more.
 Actively tracking all your affiliate programs allows you to keep your finger on the pulse of what’s working and adapt as you go.